WyattGMadden/personal_website/content/authors/admin/_index.md

+I am currently pursuing PhD in Biostatistics at Emory University, My research is on statistical machine learning methods for spatio-temporal data.
+Previously I have developed and applied statistical machine learning methods to problems in disease ecology, high-energy-density physics, air polution monitoring, epidemic spread of disease, and industrial processes.
-I am currently pursuing PhD in Biostatistics at Emory University.
-Previously I worked as a statistician for Bozeman Disease Ecology Lab where we studied viral spillover from bats to susceptible populations.
-My research interests involve Bayesian statistics with a focus on spatio-temporal data, machine learning, and data integration methods for viral surveillance.
-I also have experience providing general data science support through data visualization, SQL database design and management, and the building of web based applications.
+I also have experience providing general data science support through data visualization, SQL database design and management, and the building of web applications.